 Maui Sweet Onions

 An absolute essential, but one that’s hard to get off the Islands.
-But do not feat there are plenty of alternatives that are all but indistinguishable from the real deal.
+But do not fear there are plenty of alternatives that are all but indistinguishable from the real deal.
 All you are looking for is a sweet onion.

-A sweet onion is essentially one that has very little onion taste.
+Sweet onion is essentially one that has very little onion taste.
 The onions are not there to flavor this dish more give a little crunch and a mild sweet flavor.
 That pungent onion taste would ruin the delicate tastes of the Tuna and overpower the toasted notes.

 If your Supermarket or veg seller does not stock Sweet onions then you are looking for the biggest flattest onion you can find, one that looks bloated and overgrown. these tend to have taken on more water and have less kick, older onions have often mellowed too.
 When chopping also avoid the ends as these are where the pungency is concentrated.
 Taste the onion and if it is quite “oniony” then use less than stated.